HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

 	option indicates the number of simultaneous jobs that can be run concurrently.
 The `--cpu` option indicates the number of threads available to each job.
 The product of the two should not exceed the total number of cores or threads allowed for your machine.

+	When mistakes happen and the pipeline stops early (it happens), it is usually possible to restart the pipeline after fixing the error.
+Each child-job is checked for pre-existing output and log files and skipped appropriately if they exist.

+	For advanced users, a bigWig file (fragment or lambda_control) may be specified for the samples instead of bam files to expedite subsequent runs.

 ## Variation with ATAC-seq